-Five points adrift of safety with just ten games remaining, Bryan Robson’s Baggies would give themselves a fighting chance of survival with a five-game unbeaten run over March and April, including consecutive victories over Charlton and Champions League chasing Everton.
+Five points adrift of safety with just ten games remaining, Bryan Robson’s Baggies gave themselves a fighting chance of survival with a five-game unbeaten run over March and April, including consecutive victories over Charlton and Champions League chasing Everton.

-For the first time in Premier League history the division would head to the final day fixtures with no team having already been relegated, and victory over Portsmouth would see West Brom survive in stunning style.
+For the first time in Premier League history the division headed to the final day fixtures with no team having already been relegated, and victory over Portsmouth would see West Brom survive in stunning style.

-Kieran Richardson and Geoff Horsefield were the goalscorers during a memorable 2-0 victory at the Hawthorns, the Baggies leapfrogging Southampton to survive and spark mass celebrations.
+Kieran Richardson and Geoff Horsefield were the goalscorers during a memorable 2-0 victory at the Hawthorns, the Baggies leapfrogging Southampton to survive and sparking mass celebrations.